 If it still has not passed through in a couple of days, contact your pediatrician for advice on how to assist the string or hair to pass through fully.

 Depending on the situation, the doctor might recommend:

 - Ensuring that your baby is drinking adequate water

 - Adding more fibrous foods to baby’s diet

 - Bringing the baby in for an examination

 You can easily identify if it is actually mucus as it has the same texture and looks like when you have a badly running nose or cold.
-Unlike nasal mucus, this is black or dark brown in color due to its being mixed with the toxins that are being expelled during normal bowel function.
+Unlike nasal mucus, this is black or dark brown in color due to it being mixed with the toxins that are expelled during normal bowel function.

 When should I worry about black stringy poop?